aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 ## Set Microsoft Word Version to Change the Appearance

-Different versions of Microsoft Word application can display documents in differently.
+Different versions of the Microsoft Word application can display documents in differently.
 For example, there is a well-known problem with OOXML documents such as DOCX or DOTX produced using WPS Office.
-In such case essential document markup elements may be missing or may be interpreted differently causing Microsoft Word 2019 to show such a document differently compared to Microsoft Word 2010.
+In such cases, essential document markup elements may be missing or may be interpreted differently causing Microsoft Word 2019 to show such a document differently compared to Microsoft Word 2010.

 By default Aspose.Words opens documents using Microsoft Word 2019 rules.
 If you need to to make document loading appear as it would happen in one of the previous Microsoft Word application versions, you should explicitly specify the desired version using the [MswVersion](https://apireference.aspose.com/words/java/com.aspose.words/loadoptions#MswVersion) property of the **LoadOptions** class.